githubninpoka/RickMortyTest/README.md

 - working better with the filter system in MVC, injecting headers through filters
 - using dependency injection in filters
 - the standard microsoft documentation is extremely cryptic sometimes
+- how to have an action filter that can both accept arguments in the constructor AND use DI

 What I am not happy about:
 - it looks clumsy with all those projects but maybe that's okay